jkiv/RingLoudContacts/README.markdown

-# ca.jkiv.RingLoudContacts
+## ca.jkiv.RingLoudContacts

-This is an Android app that maximizes your ring volume for certain contacts which the user specifies.
+This is an Android app that maximizes your ring volume when certain contacts are calling.
+These contacts are specified by the user.
+They can add contacts or specify a number manually.

-This app may require caller-ID.
+#### This app may require caller-ID.

 Author: Jon Kivinen <android@jkiv.ca>